o2xp/react-datatable/CONTRIBUTING.md

 In order to have a good quality of homogeneous code we are using some tools which are [Eslint](https://eslint.org/), [Prettier](https://prettier.io/) and [Husky](https://github.com/typicode/husky)

 #### Eslint

-Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
+Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesnt adhere to certain style guidelines.
 JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
 Without the benefit of a compilation process, JavaScript code is typically executed in order to find syntax or other errors.
 Linting tools like ESLint allow developers to discover problems with their JavaScript code without executing it.
 We are using the [Airbnb preset](https://github.com/airbnb/javascript).

 #### Prettier

-Prettier enforces a consistent code style (i.e. code formatting that won't affect the AST) across your entire codebase because it disregards the original styling* by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length into account, wrapping code when necessary.
+Prettier enforces a consistent code style (i.e. code formatting that won't affect the AST) across your entire codebase because it disregards the original styling\* by parsing it away and re-printing the parsed AST with its own rules that take the maximum line length into account, wrapping code when necessary.

 #### Husky

 Husky is here to prevent bad commit and push.
 Before committing any changes, husky will launch eslint and prettier.
 If there is any error, your commit wont be effective, you need to correct your code and commit again.